HirokiHamaguchi/latexlint/README.md

 It is up to you which one to use, but `amsmath` [official documentation](https://ctan.org/pkg/amsmath) suggests using the `equation` environment for only one equation.

-You can rename the command by [LaTeX Lint: Rename \begin or \end Commands](#latex-lint-rename-begin-or-end-commands).
+You can rename the command by [LaTeX Lint: Rename Command or Label](#latex-lint-rename-command-or-label).

 ### LLArticle